orlowdev/orlove.dev/content/blog/factory-arrow-functions-in-ts/index.md

 > Image taken from [https://www.polygon.com](https://www.polygon.com/2014/3/6/5477080/why-is-metal-gears-solid-snake-called-solid-snake)

 **[Interface Segregation Principle (ISP)](https://en.wikipedia.org/wiki/Interface_segregation_principle)** suggests that we should prefer small interfaces to big interfaces.
 Apart from improved convenience of development, ISP allows us to follow the **Law of Demeter (LoD)**, also known as **principle of least knowledge**.
-LoD suggests that our pieces of our code should have only limited knowledge about things they operate with.
+LoD suggests that pieces of our code should have only limited knowledge about things they work with.

-One of the ways to follow ISP is by separating our types to interface hierarchies.
+One of the ways to follow ISP is by separating our types and building interface hierarchies.
 Following the _knowledge_ term from the LoD, I prefer to name my interfaces as _IKnows**X**_.
 For quite some time I also used the _I**X**Aware_.

 We can extract the `getArea` and `length` methods into separate interfaces.
 For now, we'll rely on the ability of TypeScript interfaces to extend from multiple other interfaces, and define the same types we had before as follows: